 Before the Anniversary Update, although local user account users always had access to the Store, they couldn’t install apps from the Store without signing in to the Store with Microsoft account.
 When you click the Get app button, the Store will display the sign-in page.

 Install apps without signing in to Windows 10 Store

 With Anniversary Update for Windows 10, Microsoft has made a small change to its Store policy, and local account users can now install apps from Store without having to sign in to the Store.
-This means that, an end user can use most of the features of Windows 10 without a Microsoft account.
+This means that an end-user can use most of the features of Windows 10 without a Microsoft account.
 In short, you can now install apps from Windows 10 Store without a Microsoft account.

 That said, as you can imagine, it’s not possible to purchase and install commercial apps without signing in to Store.
 This is important as the users can reinstall purchased games and apps by signing in to the Store app.

 Having said that, you get many benefits by signing in to the Store.
-First, you can see installed and purchased app history.
-Second, you can add and save payments options.
+First, you can see the installed and purchased app history.
+Second, you can add and save payment options.
 Note that you can sign out of Store at any time without having to sign out of Windows 10 account.